endurain/enreviews/readme.md

 Part III: Troubleshooting

 404 not found error when going through the OAuthplayground.
-Contact google support, googlemybusiness-support@google.com and provide them the Whitelisted Project ID & Whitelisted Project Number.
+Contact google API support, googlemybusiness-api-support and provide them the Whitelisted Project ID & Whitelisted Project Number.
 The 404 Method not found error typically happens when you are using a different Project ID from the one we whitelisted for your company to access the Google My Business API.